mohit086/DV-Assignments/assignment-2/readme.md

 #### Parallel Coordinates Plots

-First install live-server or http-server using the sudo command npm i live-server
+Install _http-server_ or _live-server_ using the command ```npm i live-server``` or ensure you have the VSCode Live Server Extension.

+Navigate to _infoviz/pcp_ and run ```live-server```.

-Now navigate to the root directory of the project and type live-server Click on the link to see the directory structure click on assignment-2 > infoviz > code > pcp_variant1.html to see the first three plots and similarly pcp_variant2.html to see the next three plots
+Click on the link to see the directory structure, and navigate appropriately to pcp_variant1.html, pcp_variant2.html, pcp_variant3.html.

-The plots, their interactions and uses are explained in the report The images of the plots are also present in the images directory
+The interactions and uses of all the plots are explained in the report.
+Plot images are saved in _infoviz/pcp/images_.

 #### Treemaps

-First install live-server or http-server using the sudo command npm i live-server
+Install _http-server_ or _live-server_ using the command ```npm i live-server``` or ensure you have the VSCode Live Server Extension.

-Now navigate to the root directory of the project and type live-server Click on the link to see the directory structure click on assignment-2 > infoviz > treemap > treemap1 to see the first treemap and follow a similar process for treemap 2 and treemap 3 to view the second and third treemap respectively.
+Navigate to _infoviz/treemap_ and run ```live-server```.

+Click on the link to see the directory structure, and navigate appropriately to treemap1.html, treemap2.html, treemap3.html.

-All three treemaps are described in detail in the report The images of the treemaps are also present in the images directory
+The interactions and uses of all the treemaps are explained in the report.
+Treemap images are saved in _infoviz/treemap/images_.